dongjunnn/tp/docs/UserGuide.md

 * `padd n/Web Series Pilot d/2025-06-30 pr/HIGH` - Creates a high priority project with deadline
 * `padd n/Animation Collab d/2025-12-31 pr/MEDIUM m/1 2 3` - Creates a project and assigns contacts 1, 2, and 3 as members
 * `padd n/Podcast Season 2 d/2025-09-15 pr/LOW m/5` - Creates a low priority project with one team member

+### Editing a project: `pedit`

+Edits the details of the chosen project.

+Format: `pedit OLD_PROJECT NAME [n/NEW_PROJECT_NAME] [d/DEADLINE] [pr/PRIORITY]​`

+* At least one of the optional fields must be specified
+* Project name cannot be changed to that of another project (**case insensitive**)
+* Project deadline cannot be changed to a past date
+* Member editing is handled using the leave and join commands instead

+Examples:
+* `pedit Web Series n/Web Series Pilot` -  Changes the name of the project to 'Web Series Pilot'
+* `pedit Razer Video d/2025-11-11 pr/high` - Moves the deadline of the project and changes its priority to high

 ### Joining a project: `join`